Thursday, September 29, 2011

 Foodie

 Eating out can be a little more difficult for me now.
-I have become addicted to all things Gordon Ramsey-I watch all and I do mean all of his cooking/traveling shows.
+I have become addicted to all things Gordon Ramsay- I watch all, and I do mean all, of his cooking/traveling shows.
 Even those on BBC.
 I have my DVR ready to record all things, Gordon.
-I love the way he can walk into a restaurant and immediately figure out what is wrong with it--from a dirty kitchen to poor food quality to an inferior staff--he can whip that place into shape in no time.
-However, his attitude has infiltrated the way I view things--I now enter a restaurant and I see it through his eyes.
-My critiquing brain goes into high gear and in my kooky little mind, I become a super chef!
+I love the way he can walk into a restaurant and immediately figure out what is wrong with it — from a dirty kitchen to poor food quality to an inferior staff — and whip that place into shape in no time.
+However, his attitude has infiltrated the way I view things — I now enter a restaurant and see it through his eyes.
+My critiquing brain goes into high gear, and in my kooky little mind, I become a super chef!
 Everything needs to be perfect and taste delicious.
 Or forget about it, I'm ready to move on to another great restaurant.

-As far as appliances go--I pretty much have them all, from a huge electric crepe maker to a pasta maker to a panini maker to a semi-commercial espresso maker and now I've recently acquired a toaster/convection oven.
+As far as appliances go, I pretty much have them all, from a huge electric crepe maker to a pasta maker to a panini maker to a semi-commercial espresso maker, and I recently acquired a toaster/convection oven.
 This was quite a topic of conversation in my home.
 My husband was set against it.
-He didn't want one because in his opinion only old people had them.
-However, my birthday was coming up and that's what I asked for so that's what he bought me.
-And even though he has nicknamed it my Easy Bake Oven, I am still one happy camper and have been cooking away.
+He didn't want one because, in his opinion, only old people had them.
+However, my birthday was coming up, and that's what I asked for, so that's what he bought me.
+And even though he has nicknamed it my Easy Bake Oven, I am one happy camper and have been cooking away.
 And yes, I've also bought a couple of cute little cookbooks.
 I'm having fun with it.
 And for a cook--that's what matters most.

 Having fun, eating, enjoying life, friends, and family--they all seem to go together.
 Maybe it's the feeling of creating something that's all mine--no one else can recreate the exact same dish--not even me.
-It's all about the thrill of having something turn out wonderful.
-I think cooking goes hand in hand with those homey smells, the sound of friends laughing, the beautifully set table--it brings all the senses together.
+It's all about the thrill of having something turn out wonderfully.
+I think cooking goes hand in hand with those homey smells, the sound of friends laughing, the beautifully set table — it brings all the senses together.
 That's what food does.
 And that's why I'm a foodie.

 Wednesday, September 7, 2011